 - Track 13-4 HIV and Tuberculosis

-When an STD infection is left untreated in women, it may be lead to pelvic inflammatory disease.
+When an STD infection is left untreated in women, it may be lead to pelvic inflammatory disease (PID).
 Being affected by pelvic inflammatory disease may lead to infertility or ectopic pregnancy in pregnant women.
 When the mother is infected by STD, the fetus or new born is mostly infected.
 STDs during pregnancy can lead to miscarriage, birth defects including blindness, deafness, bone deformities, and intellectual disability, stillbirth, premature birth.
 In males, reduced fertility or infertility is most common side effect of the disease.

 - Track 14-1 Ectopic Pregnancy